Order of Our Lady of the Good Death: The Festivities

 At the beginning of August a long schedule of public events brings people from everywhere to Cachoeira, to what Moraes Ribeiro considers the most representative living document of Brazilian, baroque, Ibero-African religiosity.
-Suppers, parades, masses, processions, samba-de-roda (a traditional form of playing and dancing the samba in a circle) put the confraternity in the center of events in this provincial city and, ultimately, in the main newspapers and news networks of the capital.
+Suppers, parades, masses, processions, sambas-de-roda (a traditional form of playing and dancing the samba in a circle) put the Confraternity in the center of events in this provincial city and, ultimately, in the main newspapers and news networks of the capital.

 The first day of the festival begins of the Friday closest to August 15 which is the traditional day of the Feast of the Assumption.
 The sisters, wearing all white, carry a reclining statue of Our Lady of the Good Death throughout the streets of Cachoeira in a quite procession and place the statue at the foot of the altar in their chapel.
 The procession shares the joint task of commemorating Mary and individuals who died in the last year.
 After the procession, the sisters hold confession and serve a holy dinner of white meats since they refrain from red meat on the day of the festival.
 The significance of the color white is linked to both Mary’s purity and to the Candomblé deity Oxalá who is associated with the dawn and the creation of the universe.
 The second day of the festival, the sisters of the Order spend the day preparing the food for the days of feasting which will take place in the latter half of the festival.
 In the evening, there is a mourning or funerary mass for Mary held in the chapel followed by a procession through the streets with the statue of Our Lady of the Good Death which acts as a recreation of the burial of Mary.
 During this procession, the sisters wear white clothing with black sashes and carry crosses along with the statue.
 After the procession, the sisters return the statue of Our Lady of the Good Death to the museum where it resides the rest of the year and remove the statue of Our Lady of Glory from the museum to be used in the festivities of the next day.